-- Things which really annoy me to no end, and which I will address in no uncertain terms: - students who cheat they have no regard for their fellow students' efforts, nor for the time I waste dealing with the disciplinary actions (FAIR WARNING: in order to save time dealing with these issues, I collect evidence throughout the quarter, but only confront students at the end) - b students who don't read the greensheet, and then ask me something which is clearly spelled out there - students who don't hand in their tests when I tell them to, and then whine when I give them a 0 even though it is clearly spelled out in the greensheet - students in precalculus and above who don't learn definitions and theorems, even though I stress repeatedly that they will appear on tests - students who don't study during the first third of the quarter, fail the 1st midterm, and then complain that the midterm is too hard, even when it looks pretty much like their homework - students who don't read the book, do their homework and attend class regularly, yet walk into class late, make a spectacle of themselves, and act as if the instructor, the material and the rest of the class are beneath them
+- Things which really annoy me to no end, and which I will address in no uncertain terms: - ▶ students who cheat they have no regard for their fellow students' efforts, nor for the time I waste dealing with the disciplinary actions (FAIR WARNING: in order to save time dealing with these issues, I collect evidence throughout the quarter, but may only confront students at the end) - students who don't read the greensheet, and then ask me something which is clearly spelled out there - students who don't stop writing on their tests when I tell them to, and then whine when I give them a 0 even though it is clearly spelled out in the greensheet - ▶ students who don't study during the first third of the quarter, fail the 1st midterm, and then complain that the midterm is too hard, even when it looks pretty much like their homework - students who don't read the book, do their homework and attend class regularly, yet walk into class late, make a spectacle of themselves, and act as if the instructor, the material and the rest of the class are not worthy of respect

-Despite the length and language of my greensheet, I'm actually a nice guy to students who are serious about learning and working hard.
+Despite the length and language of my greensheet, I'm actually very supportive of students who are serious about learning and working hard.
 If that doesn't describe you, you might find me overbearing and obnoxious.